 This page shows you examples of proper business letter format, provides a range of fillable templates, and explains exactly how to write a business letter for different scenarios.

 We’ve provided extensive how-to guides for writing the following common examples of business letters.
 Just click the images below to download our free letter templates.

-Our general business letter template can be used for any kind of professional communication/correspondence, including cover letters and letters of interest.
-Simply decide if you want a letterhead, click the download button, and let our template guide you through the writing process.
+Our business letter template can be used for any kind of professional communication, including cover letters and letters of interest.
+Simply click the download button, and let our business letter template guide you through the writing process.

 [1234 Street Address]